Dan Jackson (defensive back): College career

 After redshirting and being a member of the scout team for his first two years on campus, Jackson earned significant playing time in 2021.
 Against Arkansas, he blocked a punt, leading to a touchdown, before leading the team in tackles the following week.
 Jackson finished the 2021 season with over 35 tackles, becoming a leader on Georgia's defense.
 The following season, he played in seven games, recording 16 tackles, an interception, a forced fumble, and a pass breakup before his season was prematurely ended due to injury.

 In 2023, Jackson returned from his injury, playing in the season opener against UT Martin.
 He finished the season with 20 tackles, a forced fumble, and an interception before announcing that he would return to Georgia in 2024.
 In 2024, against rival Georgia Tech, Jackson forced a fumble late in the fourth quarter, giving Georgia the ball in Yellow Jacket territory down by seven points.
 Georgia capitalized on the turnover, going on to eventually win in eight overtimes by a score of 44–42.
+He ended his year having appeared in all 14 games with 13 being starts.
+He totaled 64 tackles, three passes defended, and two interceptions.
+He was selected third-team All-SEC (Southeastern Conference) at the end of the year.

 Professional career

-On April 26, 2025, Jackson was selected by the Detroit Lions in the 7th round of the 2025 NFL draft with the 230th overall pick.
+Jackson was selected by the Detroit Lions with the 230th overall pick in the seventh round of the 2025 NFL draft.
 He was placed on injured reserve on August 4, 2025.

+On August 30, 2026, Jackson was waived by the Lions as part of final roster cuts.